peytontolbert/action-transformer/README.md

 # Action Transformer

-A PyTorch implementation of a Transformer-based model for sequential decision-making tasks in reinforcement learning environments.
+A PyTorch implementation of a Transformer-based model for sequential decision-making tasks in reinforcement learning environments, supporting both single-agent and multi-agent scenarios.

 ## Features

 - Transformer-based architecture for processing sequences of states and actions
 - Support for both discrete and continuous action spaces
+- Multi-agent support with agent-to-agent attention mechanisms
+- Hierarchical transformer architecture for complex decision making
-- Flexible embedding layers for states and actions with positional encoding
+- Flexible embedding layers for states, actions, and agent identities
 - Configurable model architecture (layers, heads, dimensions)
-- Efficient handling of variable-length sequences
+- Efficient handling of variable-length sequences and variable number of agents
 - Integration-ready with common RL frameworks

 ## Installation